OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 **Step #8 -- Installation of the Arduino IDE and Self-Test Program**

 -Even if you have no experience with Arduino, this step is quite easy.

+-As noted above:
+- Arduino development environment: "IDE" means "integrated development environment", which just means a software application that lets you program in some sort of language or environment which in this case is code for the Arduino board and transferring these programs to your robot car
+- What is an "Arduino" board?
+It's a microcontroller board adopted by the hobbyist community over a decade ago.
+A "microcontroller board" is a board with a computer chip, RAM, meory for programs and input/output circuits so that you can use the board to control electronmechanical devices, such as a robotic car in this case.
+The Arduino board is open source, inexpensive and can be found at electronic parts distributors all over the world.
+However, it comes with the robotic car kit so you don't need to go out and buy it separately, unless you want to have a second board for experimentation.

--The manual gives you a link to download the Arduino IDE (IDE stands for 'Integrated Development Environment' which many software systems have, i.e., the language and a place to construct your programs all in one area).
+-The manual gives you a link to download the Arduino IDE.
 I did not use it but instead went to https://www.arduino.cc and clicked 'software' which I know is a secure website for Arduino and installed the IDE for Windows from that page.
 (They also have the IDE for Linux and macOS.)
 This website, i.e., https://www.arduino.cc also has comprehensive documentation on the Arduino hardware and software, including a language reference, examples and tutorials.
 There actually is a tutorial on "Downloading and installing the Arduino IDE 2" https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing
 However, you can simply go to https://www.arduino.cc/en/software, click the download option you want (i.e., choose Windows), and the installation is quite straightforward